1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11

 Some electrophones are purely electronic, as is the case of computers, samplers and synthesizers.
 That is, there are no mechanical vibrations to mic and process.
 Musical sounds are generated solely within the circuits of the electrophone.

-Purely electronic musical instruments were not common until the second half of the twentieth century and had little use in classical and traditional music.
-However, they are important in popular music, film scoring and computer games.
+Electronic musical instruments, which were not widely used until the second half of the twentieth century, have found their place in various genres of music, including avant-garde classical music, popular music, film scoring, and computer games.

 Invented in 1920 by Leon Theremin, the theremin (originally, thereminvox) is the first purely electronic instrument to gain popularity.
 The performer moves his or her hands and fingers in the air to control pitch, duration and dynamics.
 The relative position of the performer's hands are sensed by two antennas (proximity sensors) which, in turn, control oscillators for pitch and loudness.
 Electrical signals from the oscillators are amplified and sent to an audio speaker.